 But there is good news: more than 60% of applications we received last year were garbage, with 20% actually worth looking at.
-So your odds have already climbed to 10-15%. and you haven’t even started yet!
+So your odds have already climbed to 1 in 7, and you haven’t even started yet!
 How awesome is this?

 The next step is for us to explain how things work on our side, what makes us tick.
-This will help you make a great proposal and bring you to our top 10 candidates in no time: you will then have 1 in 3 chances of making it, and from then on it mostly will be a matter of luck, dark magic and the mood our mentors are in (ie nothing you can control, so relax).
+This will help you make a great proposal and bring you to our top 10 candidates in no time.
+You will then have 1 in 3 chances of making it, and from then on it mostly will be a matter of luck, dark magic and the mood our mentors are in (ie nothing you can control, so relax).

 Step 1: install Kiwix

 Know your product.
 Be the user, if only for a day: that’ll put a lot of things in perspective.
 Use it (it runs on any platform, so you have no excuse not to try), and write down all the things you don’t like.
 Why isn’t this your favourite app?
 We want to know, and so do you.

 Step 2: create a Github account and get to work